 Salary and Job Outlook Information

-According to the U.S. Bureau of Labor Statistics (BLS) data from May 2015, the median annual salary for statisticians, including biostatisticians, was $80,110.
-The BLS projects employment for statisticians will grow by 34% from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics (BLS) data from May 2018, the median annual salary for statisticians, including biostatisticians, was $87,780.
+The BLS projects employment for statisticians will grow much faster than average by 30% from 2018 to 2028.

 To be eligible for a master's program in biostatistics, students should have a background in statistics; probability theory, computer programming, and linear algebra are likewise relevant subjects to study.
 A master's degree in this field might take two years to complete, while a Ph.D. program can last anywhere from four to six years.
 Job duties vary depending on the industry, and could involve developing methodologies for clinical studies or conducting surveys and compiling data.